mvolkmann/blog/src/swift/Concurrency.md

 When a `Task` is saved in a variable:

 - its value can be obtained using `let taskValue = await myTask.value`
-- it can be cancelled by calling `myTask.cancel()`
+- it can be notified that it is intended to be cancelled by calling `myTask.cancel()`

-When a `Task` might be cancelled, it should check to see if it has been cancelled by testing the static `Bool` property `Task.isCancelled`.
+When a `Task` might be cancelled, it is responsible for verifying whether it has been cancelled and gracefully stopping the work it is doing.
-If this is `true`, the `Task` should stop the work it is doing.
+This can be done by testing the static `Bool` property `Task.isCancelled`.
 Alternatively, call `try Task.checkCancellation()` to throw a `CancellationError` if the `Task` has been cancelled.
 These static properties and methods on the `Task` structure